AlexandroMtzG/remix-saas-kit/README.md

 ## Remix SaaS kit

-This is a v0.0.1 of [SaasRock](http://saasrock.com/?ref=AlexandroMtzG/remix-saas-kit) - The One-Man SaaS Framework.
+This is v0.0.1 of [SaasRock](http://saasrock.com/?ref=AlexandroMtzG/remix-saas-kit) - The One-Man SaaS Framework.
 [A lot has been added](https://saasrock.com/changelog) since this version.

 _*⚠️ This version is not maintained anymore as SaasRock is a commercial product (currently at v0.8), but this is still a good starting point for your SaaS project ⚠️*_